 - Demand charges are listed as dollars per kilowatt ($/kW) per month.

 - Find out about energy concessions.

 - Learn how you can save money on electricity.

-- For more information about your metering charges or your metering services, contact your electricity retailer or read about Ergon Energy Retail's meter service charge.
+- For more information about your metering charges or your metering services, contact your electricity retailer or read about Ergon Energy Retail service charge.